TsetseeleiMoka/TsetseeleiMoka/README.md

 ![Github banner](https://github.com/user-attachments/assets/fa5d01ac-f399-4bb6-91a5-3909f16f5535)

-A little bit about me:
+A little bit about me,
 ---------------------

 I'm an aspiring Data Analyst with a passion for uncovering insights and solving problems through data.